A Bayesian approach for energy-based estimation of acoustic aberrations in high intensity focused ultrasound treatment: Results

 \subsection{Test with MR-ARFI displacement map}

 Figures 8 to 10 show a similar summary of the results for the test with MR-ARFI displacement map as was shown for the test with synthetic displacement maps.
 Here the results were computed using $5 \times 10^5$ samples from the Markov chain with a burn-in period of $3 \times 10^5$.
-Figure \ref{fig:CM-std-reconstruction-experimental}(b) shows the posterior mean $\mb{a}_{\text{PM}}$ which is once again taken to be a good estimator of the aberration parameters.
-Figure \ref{fig:CM-std-reconstruction-experimental}(c) depicts the point-wise absolute error between $\mb{a}_{\text{PM}}$ and the target.
+Figure \ref{fig:CM-std-reconstruction-experimental}(b) shows the posterior mean of the phase shift $\pmb{\phi}_{\text{PM}}$ which is once again taken to be a good estimator of the true phase shift.
+Figure \ref{fig:CM-std-reconstruction-experimental}(c) depicts the pointwise absolute error between $\pmb{\phi}_{\text{PM}}$ and the target.
 Here, the maximum error in the phase is $45$ degrees and the average error across the elements is $19$ degrees.
-The maximum error in the amplitude is $30 \%$ and the averaged error is $14 \%$.
 The errors here are notably larger as compared to the test with the synthetic displacement map, especially in the case of the attenuation.
 This is most likely due to large discrepancies between the forward model and the measured MR-ARFI data.
-Nevertheless, the overall shape of the aberrator and range of phase shifts are captured even with such a small dataset.
+Nevertheless, the overall shape of the aberrator and range of phase shifts are captured.

 Figure \ref{fig:CM-std-reconstruction-experimental}(d) shows an estimate of the standard deviation of the aberrations under $\pi_{\text{post}}$ indicating a possible error of plus or minus 12 degrees.
-It should be noted that this error is still smaller than the true point-wise error and the algorithm underestimate the true uncertainty of the solution.
+It should be noted that this error is still smaller than the true pointwise error and the algorithm underestimate the true uncertainty of the solution.
 Figure \ref{fig:CM-std-reconstruction-experimental}(e) shows the posterior marginal on the hyperparameters.
 As before, the posterior standard deviation on the hyperparameters has been reduced significantly as compared to that of the prior distribution which is a sign that these parameters are well identified by the data.
 To check whether the prediction of $\mb{a}_{\text{PM}}$ matches the data, a few frames of the MR-ARFI images are compared to the prediction at the posterior mean in Figure \ref{fig:CM-std-reconstruction-experimental}(f).
 The matching between the data and the prediction was adequate at the focal point but deteriorates away from it.
 Specifically, the prediction obtained the correct range of variations of each frame and the right location for the point of maximum intensity.